 The Society for the Psychology of Women (SPW) assists in securing recognition for feminist psychologists and their work, particular as it relates to the psychology of women and gender.

 Div.
 35 (The Society of the Psychology of Women) is a vibrant and active community of feminist psychologists, hailing from many walks of life, gender identities, racial and ethnic backgrounds and experiences.
-In particular, the division is dedicating to assisting students and early career psychologists as they enter the field as well as acknowledging the accomplishments of mid-career and seasoned professionals.
+In particular, the division is dedicated to assisting students and early career psychologists as they enter the field as well as acknowledging the accomplishments of mid-career and seasoned professionals.
 SPW has over 2,000 members with diverse psychological career interests.
 Membership in APA is not required for some membership categories.

 As a benefit, all society members receive the division newsletter, The Feminist Psychologist, and the journal, Psychology of Women Quarterly.
 Members may also participate in a variety of events and initiatives supported by the division, as well as communicate regularly with their colleagues through the division’s Listservs, social media and other channels.